GlenDC/oss/misc/learn-how-to-learn-nat.md

 All in all, this first week was very interesting.
 It was already quite insightfull, and I bought Barbara's book, so that I can read it over the course of the next weeks.

+## Week 2

+Recalling was a big topic this week.
+We learned for example that it isn't very useful to learn by reading your theory over and over again.
+Instead it is more useful to read it and than try to recall what you just read and what it was about.
+This is also a much better way at this point than making a diagram on paper to find the relationship between the different elements you just learned.
+The reason for this being that you're still developing the initial knowledge pilars and aren't ready yet to make connections between them.

+Funny of that was all that I recalled after following this week in a rather distracting environment, so redoing week #2 was the only sane way to progress.

+Rewatching the first part of week made me realize that it was mostly about chunking and recalling was just part of the process.
+A chunk is the result of forming connections between concepts and ideas you learn.
+This is quite handy as we can only hold about 4 items in our active memory as seen earlier.
+When learning you can actively focus on forming chunks.
+Skipping quickly through a chapter before reading it decently for example allows you to form ideas of the stuff you'll be learning, giving you the mental anchors you can use during the actual in-depth learning.
+Once you form those chunks it's important to also learn to place them into context.
+Here it's all about learning to know when to apply which tool.
+Learning in different environments can also help as it allows you decouple the location from the actual knowledge.
+Finally as I discussed earlier recalling has significant benifits.

+Also not to forget is that in a lot of cases it's also important that you practice a concept yourself.
+This can be done by doing excicercices, reflecting/recalling what you have learned or simply practice testing yourself.

+We also learned about the illusion of knowledge.
+This is when you fool yourslf that you know something by reading something in a book or by searching it on the internet.
+This makes you think you master a subject, while in fact you don't.
+It's also important to also look at a big picture view as it allows you to relate between different fields, even cross-field.